glewe/software-license-manager-class/README.md

 echo $LIC->status();
 ```
 ## Credits ##
-Thanks to [Tips and Tricks HQ](https://www.tipsandtricks-hq.com/software-license-manager-plugin-for-wordpress) for Software License Manager Plugin for WordPress
+Thanks to [Tips and Tricks HQ](https://www.tipsandtricks-hq.com/software-license-manager-plugin-for-wordpress) for the Software License Manager Plugin for WordPress